joshapeterson/My-Portfolio/README.md

 ### Overview

-Contained in this repo is the text mining and analysis example used during a talk that was given to the Advanced Business Analytics class at UNC Charlotte.
+I was invited to give a talk to the M.S. in Data Science and Business Analytics program's Advanced Business Analytics class to discuss text mining and analysis methodologies.
+During the talk, an example of how to apply various text mining and analysis methodologies to Twitter data was provided.
 The code can be found [here](https://github.com/joshapeterson/My-Portfolio/blob/main/text-mining-and-analysis-example/text-analysis-and-mining-example_code.ipynb).

 ### Authors